koenderks/aRtsy/README.md

 ## Planets

-This type of painting creates one or multiple planets in space and uses a cellular automata (inspired by an idea from [Fronkonstin](https://fronkonstin.com/2021/01/02/neighborhoods-experimenting-with-cyclic-cellular-automata/)) to fill in their surfaces.
+We all love space and this type of painting puts you right between the planets.
+The algorithm creates one or multiple planets in space and uses a cellular automata (inspired by an idea from [Fronkonstin](https://fronkonstin.com/2021/01/02/neighborhoods-experimenting-with-cyclic-cellular-automata/)) to fill in their surfaces.

 You can use the `paint_planet()` function to make your own painting using this algorithm.